 Most full-time doctoral students receive financial aid.
-Research assistantships for first year students typically pay $21,000 per year and include a tuition waiver.
-Students may also compete for teaching assistantships and fellowships to add as much as $10,000 to their annual stipend.
+Research assistantships for first year students typically pay $24,000 per year and include a tuition waiver.

 *Online applications must be submitted and all materials received by the deadline to be reviewed for admission.

 - Start a new application.

 - Click "Open Application" to begin your application

 - Select College: "Andrew Young School of Policy Studies"